stickmonster/ball_-chaser_Udacity/README.md

 ![](robotics%20images/gazebo%20with%20robot.PNG)

-The above is the orthogonal Gazebio view, with placed robot and ball.
+The above is the orthogonal Gazebo view, with placed robot and ball.

 ![](robotics%20images/robot%20visualisation%20with%20camera%20and%20laser-scan.PNG)